Answer Interview Questions on Professional Development

 Organizations look for employees who are plugged into the latest trends impacting their field and eager to keep pace with changes in technology and best practices.
 They also recognize that no employee is perfect and look for evidence of self-awareness and a willingness to address any weaknesses.

-How to Answer Interview Questions About Professional Development
+Answering Questions About Professional Development

 Interviewers will ask a variety of questions to get at this information.
 The most common tactic will be to ask about your weaknesses and how you might have addressed them in the past.
 Some recruiters might approach this issue by asking you about the most prominent trends impacting your field.
 A question like "What is your professional development plan for the next year?" has a broad enough scope to capture both weaknesses and professional trends.